 In the excitement of moving to - or establishing residency in - a new country, immigration procedures and concerns can overshadow other important legal and financial issues.
 Many people don't realize that relocating to another country requires re-thinking what would happen to your family and your assets if something happened to them.
 Cross-border ties can complicate who receives custody of your children, who inherits your assets, and how much your family has to pay in estate taxes, among other things.

 Those issues vary depending on your immigration status, where your family members are located, and your financial circumstances.
-We regularly help multinational families and individuals navigate the moving pieces of planning across jurisdictions.
+Working with an international estate planning lawyer in New York is critical to navigating the moving pieces of planning across jurisdictions.

 International Estate Planning Issues